mmp2/manifold-learning-examples/smooth-embedding.md

 What is an embedding?
 A touch of topology on the torus
 ======================================================

 The torus is a manifold with intrinsic dimension $d=2$, but which cannot be *embedded* into 2D.
 This is similar to the sphere which cannot be mapped entirely on a sheet of paper without first cutting it, then deforming it.
-A good illustration of this is here XXXX.
+A good illustration of this is [here](https://www.axismaps.com/guide/map-projections).

 Of course we can always *map* a torus in 2D, by flattening it or cutting it, but we would not call these **embeddings** because they destroy the **topology** of the original torus shape, while an **embedding** (sometimes we like to call it a *smooth embedding*) must **preserve the topology**.